-7.5.1 Asynchronous operation
+6.5.1 Asynchronous operation

 GnuTLS can be used with asynchronous socket or event-driven programming.
 The approach is similar to using Berkeley sockets under such an environment.
-The blocking, due to network interaction, calls such as [gnutls\handshake], page 256, [gnutls\record\recv], page 273, can be set to non-blocking by setting the underlying sockets to non-blocking.
+The blocking, due to network interaction, calls such as [gnutls\handshake], page 310, [gnutls\record\recv], page 335, can be set to non-blocking by setting the underlying sockets to non-blocking.
 If other push and pull functions are setup, then they should behave the same way as recv and send when used in a non-blocking way, i.e., set errno to EAGAIN.
 Since, during a TLS protocol session GnuTLS does not block except for network interaction, the non blocking EAGAIN errno will be propagated and GnuTLS functions will return the GNUTLS\E\AGAIN error code.
 Such calls can be resumed the same way as a system call would.
-The only exception is [gnutls\record\send], page 274, which if interrupted subsequent calls need not to include the data to be sent (can be called with NULL argument).
+The only exception is [gnutls\record\send], page 336, which if interrupted subsequent calls need not to include the data to be sent (can be called with NULL argument).

 The select system call can also be used in combination with the GnuTLS functions. select allows monitoring of sockets and notifies on them being ready for reading or writing data.
 Note however that this system call cannot notify on data present in GnuTLS read buffers, it is only applicable to the kernel sockets API.
 Thus if you are using it for reading from a GnuTLS session, make sure that any cached data are read completely.
-That can be achieved by checking there are no data waiting to be read (using [gnutls\record\check\pending], page 272), either before the select system call, or after a call to [gnutls\record\recv], page 273.
+That can be achieved by checking there are no data waiting to be read (using [gnutls\record\check\pending], page 333), either before the select system call, or after a call to [gnutls\record\recv], page 335.
 GnuTLS does not keep a write buffer, thus when writing no additional actions are required.

 Although in the TLS protocol implementation each call to receive or send function implies to restoring the same function that was interrupted, in the DTLS protocol this requirement isn't true.
-There are cases where a retransmission is required, which are indicated by a received message and thus [gnutls\record\get\direction], page 273 must be called to decide which operation to restore, i.e., send or receive.
+There are cases where a retransmission is required, which are indicated by a received message and thus [gnutls\record\get\direction], page 334 must be called to decide which direction to check prior to restoring a function call.

-'''

-int gnutls_record_get_direction (gnutls_session_t session) [Function]

-session: is a gnutls_session_t structure.
+int gnutls\record\get\direction (gnutls\session\t session) [Function] session: is a gnutls\session\t structure.

-'''

-This function provides information about the internals of the record protocol and is only useful if a prior gnutls function call (e.g. gnutls\handshake()) was interrupted for some reason, that is, if a function returned GNUTLS\E\INTERRUPTED or GNUTLS\ E\AGAIN.
+This function provides information about the internals of the record protocol and is only useful if a prior gnutls function call (e.g. gnutls\handshake()) was interrupted for some reason, that is, if a function returned GNUTLS\E\INTERRUPTED or GNUTLS\E\AGAIN.
 In such a case, you might want to call select() or poll() before calling the interrupted gnutls function again.
 To tell you whether a file descriptor should be selected for either reading or writing, gnutls\record\get\direction() returns 0 if the interrupted function was trying to read data, and 1 if it was trying to write data.